 Few things are more impressive and help maintain the value of your property like growing a lush green lawn.
-An automated sprinkler system is one of the best ways to ensure that your landscaping impresses for all the right reasons.
-However, without a proper understanding of how to program a sprinkler system, you run the risk of damaging your lawn and making it much harder for hearty and healthy grass to develop.
+Automated sprinkler systems ensure impressive landscaping for the right reasons.
+However, incorrect sprinkler programming risks damaging the lawn and obstructs healthy grass growth.

 If you are wondering how to program your sprinkler to ensure a lush green and carpeted lawn, keep reading.
-This article will cover everything you need to know to make the green grass of your lawn grow to its healthiest and best possible conditions.
+This article covers all you need for healthy and flourishing green grass in your lawn.

 How To Program Sprinkler System: The Basics

 Before jumping into the best technique for programming your automatic sprinkler system, it will be useful to familiarize yourself with the basics of the controller system you will be using to program your sprinkler.
-It doesn’t matter if you have a lot of experience with programming other types of sprinklers or just purchased your first automated sprinkler system today, it’s never bad to learn about the foundation of how something works.
+Regardless of experience, learning the foundation of automated sprinkler systems is valuable for everyone.

 To learn more about how your automatic sprinkler system works, you will want to first understand the different components making it up.
 Familiarize yourself with the following sprinkler terms:

 The valve is the place on your property where water flows into your sprinkler system.
-As the valve opens, water is able to move through the sprinkler, and when it closes the flow of water stops.
+Water flows through the sprinkler as the valve opens, and the flow ceases when it closes.
 It is important to know where all the valves are located on the exterior of your property.
 Drawing a map of this information can be quite useful if you are having trouble covering your entire property.
-You might also choose to add information to your valve diagram of the different types of plants and their watering needs.
+You might choose to add information to your valve diagram of the different types of plants and their watering needs.
 This simple step can save a lot of time and effort in the future.

-A station is used to control valves on your property.
+You can use a station to control valves on your property.
 Very large properties could have a single station responsible for controlling two or more valves.
-Most properties are designed with one valve per each zone of the property.
-When you are programming your sprinkler, you will want to be aware of which stations to activate to cover all the different zones that compromise the different areas of your lawn that you want to water.
+Contractors usually allocate one valve for each zone of a property.
+Programming your sprinkler requires activating the stations that cover all zones in your lawn that need watering.
 You will likely find that not every area of your lawn needs to be watered as much as other sections.
-It can take time to learn this but understanding what different plants need to thrive is essential to growing a healthy lawn with lots of beautiful decorative plants.
+Understanding plants’ needs for growth is crucial for cultivating a healthy lawn with beautiful plants, which takes time to learn.

 Many automatic sprinklers will come with three different programs available.
 These programs manage when and for how long each station operates.
 You could choose to set program A to cover a zone containing vegetables, you might choose program b to cover a large section of grass, and so on.
 Remember that depending on how large your property is, you might need to deploy multiple sprinklers to cover all the different areas and watering needs of your property.